Bipolar Disorder and Addiction

 7 in 10 Bipolar Cases are Misdiagnosed

 Proper Diagnosis is Essential for Effective Treatment

 Integrated Treatment for a Dual Diagnosis of Bipolar Disorder and Substance Abuse

 Mental health professionals in diagnostic mode are trained to look out for multiple mental, emotional, and behavioral health issues.
 When the symptoms of bipolar disorder and a substance use disorder are each present, and reported accurately and completely by patients and their family members, a dual diagnosis for both conditions can usually be made, and at that point treatment can begin.

 In these situations, bipolar disorder and substance abuse must be treated concurrently and comprehensively.
 Both are an equal priority for treatment professionals, who will provide initial services through mental health and addiction treatment centers that offer programs for co-occurring disorders.
-Residential treatment is absolutely essential when bipolar and substance abuse have both been diagnosed together, and in some instances inpatient rehab may need to continue for longer than the usual 30- to 90-day period.
+Residential treatment is absolutely essential when bipolar and substance abuse have both been diagnosed together, and in some instances mental health rehab may need to continue for longer than the usual 30- to 90-day period.